 How to obtain information about practitioners who participate in Providence’s provider networks

 In-network providers are listed in the provider directory.
 For plan-specific results, search by member ID number.

 The following provides a general overview of how to access non-emergent care under different plan types.
 Please consult your member materials for information specific to your plan.

 - Choice or Connect plans: Under the Providence Choice and Providence Connect plans, a member must select a medical home.
 (A medical home is a specially designated primary care clinic in which a care team delivers patient-centered care focused on improving the health of the patient.)
 The medical home coordinates the care a patient receives from multiple providers and caregivers, and provides referrals as necessary.

-- Personal Option plans: Personal Option plans require that services be rendered by an in-network provider.
+- Personal Option plan, and Oregon and Washington Individual plans: These plans require that services be rendered by an in-network provider.

 - All other plans: Members may choose any qualified licensed provider; however, we recommended that members choose an in-network primary care provider because: